 The downside is that many co-op boards don't allow investment properties, so buying an apartment as an investment could limit your choice of apartments.
 However, even co-op boards that frown on investment properties may make an exception if you explain you are buying for your child and that he or she will live in the apartment as long as you own it.
 As long as the board knows you're not planning to rent it out — and create a revolving door of tenants renting from you — they may actually be okay with it.
 Many apartment listings in parent-friendly buildings will note that parents can buy for children in the property description.

 Keep in mind that your mortgage bank will likely require a slightly bigger down payment of around 25% for an investment property than for a primary home.
 Also, your interest rate will likely be somewhat higher.
-The amount varies based on the lender, says Baldwin, but NCB charges a half a percent higher, says Baldwin.
+The amount varies based on the lender, says Baldwin, but NCB charges a quarter percent higher.

 One more thing to keep in mind: Since Fannie Mae doesn't allow for parents to buy for kids unless a child is disabled, you'd have to opt for a portfolio loan rather than a conventional loan.
 Portfolio loans are held in-house by a lender and not sold on the secondary market, so they're not subject to Fannie Mae and Freddie Mac guidelines, but often have slightly higher interest rates.